Friday, August 21, 2015

 I hope you are well.
 I write you today to share a personal experience I’ve been having at your location on Madison.
 The woman who assisted me was cold and short, told me there was no warranty on what I required and I would most likely need something else.
 Although disappointed about how this was communicated, I left my item and waited for her call.

 I was never called.
 Over a week later, I went back and was assisted by an older man.
 I explained I never received a call.
 The woman who took my item in originally, was standing right beside him.
 I watched as they both argued with each other as to why I wasn’t called.
 As a client, this is not something I should see.
 On top of that, my item had been sitting there for over a week now and nothing was done to it.
 Why not?
 At this point I asked to speak with a manager.
 Filiz finally presented herself as one of them!
+Why did she try to conceal her role as Assistant Manager?!
 We exchanged business cards, she assured me she would get back to me shortly.
 That was over a week ago.

 As a professional courtesy I wanted to write you directly.
 Working in client experience myself, I understand the importance of feedback and how we can use it as a tool to improve.
 I am also looking for an answer on my item.